Why I Teach: Looking back at a tough first year

-About the new site:
+About this site:

-Although the appearance and structure of this new site has changed, my intentions have not.
-The point of my work has always been to inspire positive and practical ways to connect with one another in caring, emotionally safe environments.
+My first Web site appeared with a handful of pages in 1997.
+This is the 4th version of the site, launched at the end of 2012 with a new look and a lot of new features.
+Although the appearance and structure of the site has changed over the years, my intentions have always been to inspire positive and practical ways to connect with one another in caring, emotionally safe environments.
 With an emphasis on adult-child relationships, nearly all of the material on culture and community, learning, teaching and parenting, motivation and behavior, and self-care can be applied to adult relationships as well.
+(Read more…)

 Or just click on one of the links in the navigation bar and find an article, handout, blog, podcast, presentation, or product you can use.
 There is plenty more to come in the coming weeks, as I look forward to continuing to convert pages from the old site and add new content here as well.

-Please support this Site
+Please support this site

 The content on this site is free.
 You are welcome to download, copy, distribute, or use the material with proper attribution in any way you feel will be helpful.
 (Click here for legal and karmic stuff related to using these resources.)